SV-ROS/intro_to_ros/README.md

     on the Raspberry PI -- roslaunch bv80bot_node bv80bot_base_only.launch
     on the PC/Laptop    -- roslaunch bv80bot_node bv80bot_map_gui.launch

-Drive around with the joystick until you have a good enough map.
+Drive around with the joystick/keyboard until you have a good enough map (see below for telop configuration).

 Once you have crated a map you like you must save it before you stop running the nodes launched above.
 You can save the map to the PI or the Laptop/PC, you should save it to the computer you intend to run the nav nodes on later.

-So on the appropreate computer, (PC/Laptop or the PI) save the map as follows:
+So on the apropreate computer, (PC/Laptop or the PI) save the map as follows:
 ```
 roscd neato_2dnav/maps
 rosrun map_server map_saver